 No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 09 Rare Plants and Sensitive Ecosystems The EAC Holder must expand its modelling, including completing field work, to improve identification of rare and sensitive plant communities and aid in delineation of habitats that may require extra care, 90 days prior to any Project activities that may affect these rare or sensitive plant communities Complete In Compliance Field surveys in support of expanding modelling to improve the identification of rare and sensitive plant communities were completed in 2015.
 The results of these field surveys are described in the 2015 Annual Report for the VWMMP, provided to agencies on January 22, 2016.
 EAC 09 The EAC Holder must, with the use of a QEP, complete an inventory in areas not already surveyed and use rare plant location information as inputs to final design of access roads and transmission lines.
-Ongoing In Compliance For 2019, field surveys for rare plants focused on planned access roads on the south side of the Peace River, and on the remaining segments of Highway 29 realignment corridors on the north side of the River.
-The complete 2019 program report will be provided in the 2019 Annual Report for the VWMMP, which will be provided to agencies by 31 March 2020.
+Ongoing In Compliance For 2020, pre-construction rare plant surveys were focused on access roads on both sides of the Halfway River, and on the remaining segments of Highway 29 realignment corridors on the north side of the Peace River.
+The complete 2020 program report will be provided in the 2020 Annual Report for the VWMMP, which will be provided to agencies by 31 March 2021.
 EAC 09 These pre- construction surveys must target rare plants as defined in Section 13.2.2 of the EIS -including vascular plants, mosses, and lichens.
 Ongoing In Compliance Pre-construction surveys are targeting rare plants as defined in Section 13.2.2 of the EIS.
-The complete 2018 program report will be provided in the 2019 Annual Report for the VWMMP, which will be provided to agencies by 31 March 2020.
-EAC 09 • The EAC Holder must create and maintain a spatial database of known rare plant occurrences in the vicinity of Project components that must be searched to avoid effects to rare plants during construction activities.
-Ongoing In Compliance A spatial database of rare plant occurrences in the vicinity of Project Components is captured on the Environmental Features Map.
-The Environmental Features Map was updated with the 2019 rare plant data on 22 July 2019 and provided to contractors for use in planning.
+The complete 2020 program report will be provided in the 2020 Annual Report for the VWMMP, which will be provided to agencies by 31 March 2021.
+EAC 09 The EAC Holder must create and maintain a spatial database of known rare plant occurrences in the vicinity of Project components that must be searched to avoid effects to rare plants during construction activities.
+Ongoing In Compliance A spatial database of rare plant occurrences in the vicinity of Project Components is captured in the spatial Environmental Features Database.
+The Environmental Features Database was updated with the 2020 rare plant data on 18 August and 7 December 2020, when it was available to contractors for use in planning.
 EAC 09 The database must be updated as new information becomes available and any findings of new rare plant species occurrences must be submitted to Environment Canada and MOE using provincial data collection standards.
-Ongoing In Compliance A spatial database of rare plant occurrences in the vicinity of Project Components is captured on the Environmental Features Map.
-The Environmental Features Map was updated with the 2019 rare plant data on 22 July 2019 and provided to contractors for use in planning.
-The 2019 rare plant data were submitted to the Program Botanist at the BC Conservation Data Center, MOE on 11 January, 2020.
+Ongoing In Compliance A spatial database of rare plant occurrences in the vicinity of Project Components is captured in the spatial Environmental Features Database.
+The Environmental Features Database was updated with the 2020 rare plant data on 18 August and 7 December 2020, when it was available to contractors for use in planning.
+The 2020 rare plant data were submitted to the Program Botanist at the BC Conservation Data Center, MOE on 18 January, 2021.